SonarSource/sonarqube/server/sonar-docs/src/pages/setup/operate-cluster.md

 ## Limitations
 * Cluster downtime is required for SonarQube upgrades or plugin installations.
-* All application nodes must be stopped when installing, uninstalling or upgrading a plugin.
+* All application nodes must be stopped when installing, uninstalling, or upgrading a plugin.
-* Plugins are not shared, it means if you install/uninstall/upgrade a given plugin in one application node, you need to perform the same actions on the other application node.
+* Plugins are not shared, meaning if you install/uninstall/upgrade a given plugin on one application node, you need to perform the same actions on the other application node.
 * There is no way to perform actions on the cluster from a central app - all operations must be done manually on each node of the cluster.